dtscalibration/python-dts-calibration/docs/examples/notebooks/13Fixed_parameter_calibration.ipynb.rst

 .. parsed-literal::

-    /home/bart/git/python-dts-calibration/.tox/docs/lib/python3.7/site-packages/dask/array/core.py:1333: FutureWarning: The `numpy.ndim` function is not implemented by Dask array.
+    /Users/bfdestombe/Projects/dts-calibration/python-dts-calibration-dev/.tox/docs/lib/python3.7/site-packages/dask/array/core.py:1333: FutureWarning: The `numpy.ndim` function is not implemented by Dask array.
 You may want to use the da.map_blocks function or something similar to silence this warning.
 Your code may stop working in a future release.
       FutureWarning,

-Let's see if fixing the parameters worked:
+Let’s see if fixing the parameters worked:

 .. code:: ipython3